NVIDIA/bionemo-framework/docs/docs/index.md

 ---

-**BioNeMo Framework** is a free-to-use collection of Python modules that offer access to optimized, pre-trained biomolecular models and enable workflows training and fine-tuning your own custom models.
-Capabilities span various workloads and therapeutic modalities, such as molecular generation and representation learning, protein structure prediction and representation learning, protein-ligand and protein-protein docking, and DNA/RNA/single-cell embedding.
+**BioNeMo Framework** is a free-to-use collection of Python modules that offers access to optimized, pre-trained biomolecular models and enables workflows training and fine-tuning your own custom models.

 <div class="grid cards" markdown>